Drew Pasteur's Ohio Fantastic 50

 What is the math behind how the predictions work?

 Over 20 years ago, I started out by using an Elo ranking.
 Eventually, I built my own extension of the Colley Matrix method, to account for margin of victory, game recency, carry-over between seasons, etc. My version was published in a 2010 book and you can find a copy here.
-Changes since then are relatively minor.
+Changes since then are relatively minor, but this Twitter thread is more up to date.

 What is your educational background?